 Notes and links

-Philip Sandifer has posted a video blog in which he explains why he thinks the visual style of this story is a vast improvement.
-Scroll to the bottom of his discussion of this story, or, better still, read the whole thing.
+Elizabeth Sandifer has posted a video blog in which she explains why she thinks the visual style of this story is a vast improvement.
+Scroll to the bottom of her discussion of this story, or, better still, read the whole thing.

 Fans of terrible dialogue and refreshingly simplistic plots will also enjoy Pip and Jane’s episode of Space: 1999, which is called A Matter of Balance.
 (That’s a link to the actual episode, by the way, so click carefully.)